hoffay/NW-Marketplace/testing.md

 ## Issue 17: Align Nav Bar Items
 Tested by ensuring all the elements aligned as a group.

-##Issue 16: Vendor screen search functionality
+## Issue 16: Vendor screen search functionality
 Tested by ensuring all elements aligned as a group and properly formatted

-##Issue 13: Background image cropped
+## Issue 13: Background image cropped
 Tested by examining alignment of the bottom of the background with the middle of the search bar along with responsiveness to changes in window size.

+# Sprint 4
+## Issue 23: Reformat Vendor Cards
+Tested by using the other elements of the page.
+Made sure that the scroll arrows operated as intended

+## Issue 22: Resize Product Categories
+Tested by following previous tests to make sure that the footer product categories scaled with the other elements.

+## Issue 21: Add Arrows to Product Categories
+Tested by following same steps as issue #14 and making sure the elements within the grid were scrollable by using the arrow's onclick function

 ## Total Results S1
 | Issue | Result |